Redislabs-Solution-Architects/msstats/README.md

 # To use the copied service-account:
 python msstats.py

-# or, to use the `gcloud` user:
+# or, to use the `gcloud` user (then, you _need_ to give a precise project):
-python3 msstats.py --user-account
+python3 msstats.py --user-account --project-id my-gcp-project
 ```

 This generates a file named <your project>.xlsx.
 You need to get that file and send it to Redis.